Getting active after the birth

 How to start being active again

-Start gradually at first.
+Start gradually.
 Begin with walking and take your baby out in their pram, buggy, or sling.

-Gradually build up to doing 30 minutes at least 5 days a week.
-It doesn’t need to be done in one go.
-You can do 3 lots of 10 minutes or 2 lots of 15 minutes if that works better for you.
+Gradually build up to doing 30 minutes of activity at least 5 days a week.
+It doesn’t have to be done all at once—you can do 3 lots of 10 minutes or 2 lots of 15 minutes if that works better for you.

 Buggy Walks

-In some areas, parents get together for regular Buggy Walks run by Paths for All.
+In some areas, parents come together for regular Buggy Walks run by Paths for All.
 These are a great way to get active and meet other parents.

 Find a health walk in your area